zamanianlab/ZamanianLabDocs/docs/protocols/General/NCBI_Data_Upload/NCBI_Data_Upload.md

     ![Submitter](img/submitter.png)

 6. Complete the General Info section and click “Continue.”
 Unless you are updating previous data, you will probably need to select "No" for both the BioProject and BioSample panes.
-For “Projected release data,” choose a date 10-12 months out if the manuscript is in process of being written.
-Adjust accordingly based on the current stage of writing.
+For “Projected release data,” choose the date that you plan to release a pre-print and submit to a journal.

     ![General](img/general.png)